CalinRadoni/jekyll-basic-theme/_pages/about.md

 mkdir -p $THEME_NAME/_posts
 ```

-The `jekyll-basic-theme` was taken and used as the theme home.
+The `jekyll-basic-theme` directory was taken and used as the theme home.

 ### gemspec